 Spring is the perfect season for backcountry skiing and snowboarding!
-The reason is?
-We asked a professional guide [Updated 4/1/2024]
+What is the reason?
+I asked a professional guide

 INDEX

-Why is spring suitable for backcountry skiing?
-The difference between winter and winter
+Why is spring the best season for backcountry skiing?
+The differences between spring and winter are becoming apparent

-1. Significant differences in the length of daylight hours
+1. The length of daylight hours is clearly different

 Photo/STEEP